amvjakob/differential-gene-expression/ML_results.md

 # Results ML

-The motivation behind using machine learning methods is to build a model that predicts PSD or not based on the gene expression profile of a patient.
-Training the model with an L1-penalty (penalize the use of more genes) induces that only "relevant" genes be included in the final model.
+The motivation behind using machine learning methods is to build a binary classifier that predicts PSD or not based on the gene expression profile of a patient.
+Training the model with an L1 or LASSO regularizer (penalize the use of more genes) induces that only "relevant" genes be included in the final model.

 In all following models, 70% of the samples were used for training and the remaining 30% were used to validate the model.